 JSM 2026 Program (Alex)

-Topic contributed session proposals accepted (had 2 that indicated TSHS as their first priority and worked with the Section on Statistical Consulting to “adopt” a session that listed us as their second priority.
+Topic contributed session proposals accepted (had 2 that indicated TSHS as their first priority and worked with the Section on Statistical Consulting to “adopt” a session that listed us as their second priority).
 Topics include teaching survival analysis in the health sciences, use of “real-world data” in the health sciences and how to teach trainees to use the appropriate tools, and revisiting a 2014 panel on statistics in nursing education with regards to AI.

 Call for contributed paper/poster submissions: